w3c/Guide/process/predicting-milestones.md

 The results from Advance Notice may indicate broad consensus on the proposed direction (if so, proceed rapidly to a formal charter review).
 Or they may indicate disagreement on the best direction forward (in which case, iterate).
 Some commentors may want a fast development of an initial version, while others may want a fully fledged solution.

 > Tip: Advance Notice Feedback
 : If feedback indicates disagreement on scope, consider proposing both a fast initial version *and* a requirements gathering and drafting item for a full-featured second version.
-This will help avoid delays due to disagreements on scope.
+This can help avoid delays due to disagreements on scope.
 {:.tip}

 Once broad agreement is reached, a draft charter is created (or updated, if one was sent with the Advance Notice) and reviewed by W3M before being sent to the AC.